olafdlugosz/olafdlugosz/README.md

-✨  I'm a fullstack .NET Developer currently building working .NET Core and Aurelia project for the Swedish Radio.
+✨  I'm a fullstack .NET Developer currently building working on a .NET Core and Aurelia project for the Swedish Radio.
 Let me know you have any cool open source projects I could contribute to on weekends. =) ✨

 <!---